Skip to main content

 The short version

-The 2026 FDD's Item 7 line items: initial franchise fee, signage and build-out for a single or dual-bay shop, opening inventory (film rolls, ceramic, PPF, install tools), point-of-sale and CRM software, insurance, three months of working capital, and travel for the in-person operator training program at Polar Tint HQ in Henderson, Nevada.
+The 2026 FDD's Item 7 line items: initial franchise fee, signage and build-out for a single or dual-bay shop, opening inventory (film rolls, ceramic, PPF, install tools), point-of-sale and CRM software, insurance, three months of working capital, and travel for the in-person portion of the operator training program (delivered at our Henderson, NV HQ, virtually, or another location we designate, per FDD Item 11).

 Recurring costs after opening

-Royalty: 8% of gross sales, paid weekly via ACH.
+Royalty: paid weekly on gross sales via ACH.

-National branding fee: 1% of gross sales, paid weekly.
+National branding fee: a brand fund contribution on gross sales, paid weekly.

-Local marketing minimum: 6% of gross or $1,250/week, whichever is greater.
+Local marketing minimum: a percentage of gross sales with a weekly floor (FDD Item 6), whichever is greater.
 The local-marketing dollars flow to Frostbite Marketing (Polar Tint's in-house marketing partner) for Meta + Google + community campaigns.

-Technology fee: $800/month for the POS, CRM, scheduling, and reporting stack.
+Technology fee: a flat monthly charge for the POS, CRM, scheduling, and reporting stack.

 Financing the investment

 Polar Tint is SBA-listed, which means the SBA pre-approved the franchise system for 7(a) loans.
 Typical 7(a) down payments are 10-30% of total investment; the remainder is bank-financed with SBA guarantee.
-For a $200K project, that's $20K-$60K out of pocket.
+Your out-of-pocket down payment is a fraction of the total project cost disclosed in FDD Item 7.

 Veteran and first-responder discount